carrollstreet/LTV-Prediction/README.md

-# Retention curve approximation
+# LTV Prediction
-This repository demonstrates the application of SciPy BFGS, AdaGrad, and Monte Carlo optimization methods to approximate a retention curve using a parametric hyperbolic function, with the aim of optimizing the mean squared error.
+This repository demonstrates an approach to predict LTV, using an application of SciPy BFGS optimization method to approximate a retention curve using a parametric power/log/hyperbolic functions, to optimize the mean squared error.